-- The two types of memory are short-term memory, which allows you to apply knowledge to a specific task, and long-term memory, which allows you to store and recall information. - The brain commits information to long-term memory by creating an intricate system of links to that information.
+The two types of memory are short-term memory, which allows you to apply knowledge to a specific task, and long-term memory, which allows you to store and recall information.

+- The brain commits information to long-term memory by creating an intricate system of links to that information.
 Strength, number, and variety of links all lead to better recall. - To create strong links, start by making a conscious decision to want to commit something specific to memory.
 Link the information to real life and other data from the course.
 Group like information into "buckets" that create links among the terms you want to remember. - Use the information.
-The more you use the information, the more you will activate the links in your brain. - Eliminate distractions.
-Every time you are diverted from your task, you need to reboot your short-term memory, weakening the links.
+The more you use the information, the more you will activate the links in your brain. - · Eliminate distractions.
+Every time you are diverted from your task, you need to reboot your shortterm memory, weakening the links.

-Describe the four steps of active listening.

-How is listening defined? on to hotoling domination
+1. Describe the four steps of active listening.
+2. How is listening defined?
+3. List three things you should do to prepare to listen in class.

-List three things you should do to prepare to listen in class.
-Where should you sit in a class?
+4. Where should you sit in a class?
 Why?
-What should you do with your notes soon after each class?
-Why do you think the Cornell method of note taking is reco mmanded by so many universities? wing do you think the comen method of note taking is reco innerided by 30 many universities: How do short-term and long-term memory differ?
-J
+5. What should you do with your notes soon after each class?
+6. Why do you think the Cornell method of note taking is recommended by so many universities?
+7. How do short-term and long-term memory differ?
+8. List three ways in which you can create links to help remember ideas.

-Why is multitasking dangerous t o memorization?

-What is a mnemonic?
+9. Why is multitasking dangerous to memorization?
+10. What is a mnemonic?

 Two things I will do to improve Action By when I expect to take the action How I will know I accomplished the action

-My listoning 1.
+Mr. Burneton 1.

 My listening 2.

-My note taking 1.
+M 1.

 My note taking 2.

-Muchanaman 1.
+1.

 My memory 2.